Guangzhou Metro: Zhujiang New Town APM Line

 The Automated People Mover System of Zhujiang New Town Core District Municipal Traffic Project (珠江新城核心区市政交通项目旅客自动输送系统) is an underground automated people mover that serves the central business district of Zhujiang New Town.
 It is commonly known as Zhujiang New Town Automated People Mover System or the APM for short.
 At a length of 3.9 km, it connects Linhexi and Canton Tower with nine stations on the line.
 The operation started on 8 November 2010 with Canton Tower Station named Chigang Pagoda Station until December 2013.
 The stations of Haixinsha and Chigang Pagoda remained closed during the 2010 Asian Games.
 Chigang Pagoda Station opened on 28 November 2010, one day after the Asian Games ended; Haixinsha Station remained unopened until 24 February 2011.
 There is no direct platform-to-platform connection between the APM and Line 3 albeit they share the stations of Linhexi and Canton Tower.
 Transfer passengers need to exit and reenter with a new ticket.
 The APM runs two-car rubber-wheeled driverless trains.

-The APM Line's color is light blue.